aaronottinger/aaronottinger.github.io/classes/globaldigitalcutlures/sentimentanalysis.md

 `nltk.download()`

 At this point, a pop-up window should appear which lists all the corpora, models, and packages that you can download.
 Under "Collections," select "All packages."
+It should look like this:

 ![an image of the NLTK downloader and its contents](nltk_downloader.png)